 Outdoor Winter Activities in Spokane

-As they say, there’s no bad weather, just bad gear, so grab a coat, a hat, some gloves and boots and get outside to enjoy what some consider the Inland Northwest’s finest season: winter.
+As they say, there’s no bad weather, just bad gear!
+So grab your (appropriate) winter gear and get outside to enjoy what some consider the Inland Northwest’s finest season: winter.
 If skiing isn’t your thing, there’s still plenty to do outdoors.
 If you are looking for the best winter activities to do in Spokane, then we have you covered!

 Outdoor Winter Activities